paulissoft/pato-gui/README.md

-# oracle-tools-gui
+# pato-gui

-A Python GUI for [Oracle tools](https://github.com/paulissoft/oracle-tools) as an alternative for the Maven command line.
+A Python GUI for [PATO](https://github.com/paulissoft/oracle-tools) as an alternative for the Maven command line.

-First you probably need to clone Oracle tools so you use its POM files or other POM files having them as parent.
+First you probably need to clone PATO so you use its POM files or other POM files having them as parent.

 This GUI would not have been possible without [Gooey](https://github.com/chriskiehl/Gooey).